rez3vil/OpenADMET-ExpansionRx-Challenge/README.md

 This repository contains Training and Inference scripts for [OpenADMET + ExpansionRx Blind Challenge (2025)](https://huggingface.co/spaces/openadmet/OpenADMET-ExpansionRx-Challenge).

 The scripts exclusively uses AutoGluon library to achieve it's predictive performance.
 It is different because it doesn’t rely on Hyper Paramaters Optimizations to achieve great performance, but rather it’s based on three main principles:
-(1) training a variety of different models,
+1. Training a variety of different models,
-(2) using bagging when training those models, and
+2. Using bagging when training those models, and
-(3) stack-ensembling those models to combine their predictive power into a “super” model.
+3. stack-ensembling those models to combine their predictive power into a “super” model.

 More info: [How it works](https://auto.gluon.ai/stable/tutorials/tabular/how-it-works.html)

-**Author:** Piyush Sawner <br>
+**Author:** Piyush Sawner

+**User:** `rez3vil`

 **Date:** January 16, 2026

 ---